 How did 2020 get here so fast?
 I am rethinking my site and WordPress is planning a new release March 30.
 For now I am traveling and making notes.
 I will post one of my published poems in March using the old application.
 Meanwhile, a few notes on the submission process.

-These days I practice poetry five or six days a week by reading something from Poet’s Market, doing something with it, and typing a page from my scrap heap into a long Word document.
-In a week I have found and finished two poems.
-I hope this trend continues.
+Last year I began by practicing poetry five or six days a week: reading something from Poet’s Market, doing something with it, and typing a page from my scrap heap into a long Word document.
 It began as an organizing discipline, a way to pry me away from the daily maintenance of meal preparation, housework, and social activities that remain the core of my life.